 Band Replacement

-Sometimes, it is worth more to preserve loose diamonds from heirloom rings rather than the band.
+Sometimes, it is worth more to preserve diamonds from heirloom rings rather than the band.
 This may be because the stone is a larger diamond, or are natural diamonds, or the gemstone cut is unique.
 If the diamond feels loose, remove the ring and adjust the setting again until it’s secure.

 Creating Your Own Design